Traveling waves with continuous profile for hyperbolic Keller-Segel equation: Introduction

-\end{definition} In Fu, Griette, and Magal \cite[Proposition 2.4]{FGM-21B}, we proved that the sharp traveling waves must be discontinuous.
+{We will say that system \eqref{1.1} has a \textbf{traveling wave with continuous profile} if we can find a bounded, continuous, and decreasing continuous function $U: \R \to \R$ that is the profile of a traveling wave.} \end{definition} In Fu, Griette, and Magal \cite[Proposition 2.4]{FGM-21B}, we proved that the sharp traveling waves must be discontinuous.
 That is to say that $x \to U(x)$ the traveling wave profile of \eqref{1.1} can be either continuous or discontinuous.
+We illustrated both situations in Figure \ref{Fig1}.

 \textbf{Estimations on the traveling speed for the discontinuous profile: } Under a technical assumption on $\hat\chi=\frac{\chi}{\sigma^2}$, we can prove the existence of sharp traveling waves which present a jump at the vanishing point. \begin{assumption}[Bounds on $\hat\chi$] Let $\chi>0$ and $\sigma>0$ be given and define $\hat\chi :=\frac{\chi}{\sigma^2}$.
 We assume that $0<\hat\chi<\bar\chi$, where $\bar\chi$ is the positive unique root of the function